 Absolutely!
 If you know someone that is currently in flight training, or is a renter at Santa Monica Flyers, you can purchase more time for them by simply adding any dollar amount you wish to their account.
 If you prefer, we can even provide you with a Gift Certificate to present to the pilot/student.
 Give us a call or email us to set up the purchase.

 Okay, here you go: 1.
 COURSE ID #: 001 2.
 COURSE NAME: Sport (or Private) Pilots License 3.
 COURSE DESCRIPTION: VFR License 4.
 AIRCRAFT TYPE: Czaw Sport Cruiser 5.
 START&END DATE: Today – 1 year from today.

 It used to be so easy, but the rules have changed when it comes to renting aircraft in the U.S. for foreign pilots.
 Pilots must now get a special clearance from the CAA (Civil Aviation Authority) before the FAA can issue a VFR license based on your foreign one.
-Check out the FAAs’ website for more details at:http://www.faa.gov/licenses_certificates/airmen_certification/foreign_license_verification/.Once you receive your FAA license, contact us for a Biennial Flight Review (BFR), that will count as your check out and then provided you have renter’s insurance you will be allowed to rent our aircraft.
-If you plan in visiting us, you must plan ahead.
+Check out the FAAs’ website for more details at:http://www.faa.gov/licenses_certificates/airmen_certification/foreign_license_verification/.Once you receive your FAA license, contact us for a Biennial Flight Review (BFR)–that will count as your checkout–and then, provided you have renter’s insurance, you will be allowed to rent our aircraft.
+If you plan on visiting us, you must plan ahead.

 We recommend AOPA as an excellent resource for low cost, high quality renter’s insurance.
 The limits required by Santa Monica Flyers are Liability Coverage: $1,000,000 Each Occurrence $25,000 Passengers Physical Damage Coverage: Non-Owned Aircraft Coverage: $10,000. http://www.aopa.org/